 This website is a work-in-progress edition of Margaret Cavendish’s Poems and Fancies, first published in 1653 and reprinted, completely revised and rearranged, in 1664, and again in 1668.
 The poems presented here have been produced after a full collation across all three editions.
 We present here a “best text” of the three editions, meaning we have chosen on a point by point basis for every textual variant which reading we think is best (usually, most intelligible, most poetically ambiguous, etc.).
-Many of Cavendish’s revisions in the 1660s were designed to fix meter or rhyme, though sometimes at the expense of clarity; we have attempted to strike a balance between sense and regular meter.
+Many of Cavendish’s revisions in the 1660s were designed to fix meter or rhyme, though sometimes at the expense of clarity; we have attempted to strike a balance between sense and regular meter, and to present her poems in the best light possible.
+Those interested in reading one version rather than another can refer to the multiple textual notes.

 Currently included are all the poems from the Part I of Cavendish’s text, edited, modernized (including typography, punctuation, and capitalization), and arranged in the order of the 1653 edition.
 Each poem also includes detailed textual notes noting all substantive differences across the three editions, so that readers can track the *many* changes Cavendish made among the editions (especially in the 1664 revision of 1653).

-Parts II (the debate poems and “moral” poems) and III (poems written for about about poets) are in progress, and should be uploaded by the end of 2017.
+Parts II (the debate poems and “moral” poems, addressed to moral philosophers), III (“similizing” poems written for and about about poets), IV (including her famous fairy poems that the Victorians loved), and V (on battles, and on mourning) should all be uploaded by the end of 2018.

 If you have any questions or comments, email liza[dot]blake[at]utoronto[dot]ca.